MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 >
 > - **Configure data redundancy**: For maximum durability, choose a configuration that copies data across availability zones or global regions.
 For maximum availability, choose a configuration that allows clients to access data during an outage.
 >
-> - **Create a recovery plan**: Evaluate data protection features, backup and restore operations, or failover procedures.
-Decide whether to use Azure Backup, Azure Site Recovery, or to create your own backup solution using incremental disk snapshots or restore points. for potential [data loss and data inconsistencies](/azure/storage/common/storage-disaster-recovery-guidance) as well as the [time and cost of failing over](/azure/storage/common/storage-disaster-recovery-guidance).
+> - **Create a recovery plan**: [Evaluate data protection features](/azure/virtual-machines/backup-and-disaster-recovery-for-azure-iaas-disks), backup and restore operations, or failover procedures.
+Decide whether to use Azure Backup, Azure Site Recovery, or to create your own backup solution using incremental disk snapshots or restore points.
 Using these backup solutions increases your costs.
 >
 > - **Monitor potential availability issues**: Subscribe to the [Azure Service Health Dashboard](https://azure.microsoft.com/status/).
 Use disk storage metrics in Azure Monitor to ensure your disks aren't regularly throttling.
 Manually check VMs to ensure attached disks aren't reaching their storage capacity.
 >
 > - **Strengthen the resiliency and recoverability of your workload**: Implement self-preservation and self-healing measures.
 Build capabilities into the solution by using infrastructure-based reliability patterns and software-based design patterns to handle component failures and transient errors.
-For Premium SSD managed disks, enable on-demand bursting for eligible disks.
-This will help prevent those disks from throttling but, will increase costs.
+For Premium SSD managed disks, [enable on-demand bursting](/azure/virtual-machines/disks-enable-bursting) for eligible disks.
+This will help prevent those disks from throttling but increase costs.
+>
+> - **Review the best practices for achieving high availability with managed disks**: [Evaluate the configurations](/azure/virtual-machines/disks-high-availability) that best match the type of environment you have or would like to deploy.
+These recommendations help ensure a highly available configuration for your scenario.

 ### Recommendations